In search of the lost tree: Hardness and relaxation of spanning trees in temporal graphs: Bi-spanners of small size

 Since $\mathcal{G}$ is simple and in the non-strict setting, each bidirectional journey must use edges from the same snapshot, thus the order of the time labels is irrelevant, what matters is only which sets of vertices are connected in a same snapshot.
-The edges are constructed as follows (see Figure~\ref{fig:spanner-btc} for an illustration): \begin{itemize} \item $s_i$ shares an edge at time $i$ with $v$ and with each $u_j \in S_i$; \item $v_1$ shares an edge at time $m+1$ with all $s_i\in S$ and with all $u_j\in \mathcal{U}$; \item $v_2$ shares an edge at time $m+2$ with $v$ and with all $s_i\in S$; \item $v_1$ and $v_2$ share an edge with all the other nodes (and with each other) at unique arbitrary times. \end{itemize}
+The edges are constructed as follows (see Figure~\ref{fig:spanner-btc} for an illustration): \begin{itemize} \item $s_i$ shares an edge at time $i$ with $v$ and with each $u_j \in S_i$; \item $v_1$ shares an edge at time $m+1$ with all vertices~$s_i$ with $S_i\in {\cal S}$ and with all $u_j\in \mathcal{U}$; \item $v_2$ shares an edge at time $m+2$ with $v$ and with all $s_i\in {\cal S}$; \item $v_1$ and $v_2$ share an edge with all the other nodes (and with each other) at unique arbitrary times. \end{itemize}

-\begin{nclaim} $\G$ is bidirectionally temporally connected. \end{nclaim} \begin{proof} To start, observe that $v_1$ and $v_2$ both share an edge with all the other vertices and with each other, they are thus biconnected to all vertices.
-Moreover, each vertex of $S$ is biconnected to $v$ and to other vertices in $S$ through $v_2$, and to all vertices of $\mathcal{U}$ through $v_1$.
-Vertices of $\mathcal{U}$ are also biconnected to each other through $v_1$.
-Finally, for each $u_j\in \mathcal{U}$, at least one $s_i$ contains it, so $u_j$ is biconnected to $v$ at the corresponding time $i$. \end{proof}
+\begin{nclaim} $\G$ is bidirectionally temporally connected. \end{nclaim} \begin{proof} To start, observe that $v_1$ and $v_2$ both share an edge with all the other vertices and with each other, they are thus bi-connected to all vertices.
+Moreover, each vertex of ${\cal S}$ is bi-connected to $v$ and to other vertices in ${\cal S}$ through $v_2$, and to all vertices of $\mathcal{U}$ through $v_1$.
+Vertices of~$\mathcal{U}$ are also bi-connected to each other through $v_1$.
+Finally, for each $u_j\in \mathcal{U}$, at least one set $S_i$ contains it, so $u_j$ is bi-connected to $v$ at the corresponding time $i$.\lncsqed \end{proof}

-Now, observe that $v_1$ and $v_2$ are only biconnected to other vertices through bipaths of length $1$, thus none of their incident edges can be removed.
-This implies that any bi-spanner must use at least these $2|V|-3$ edges (twice $|V|-1$, minus their common edge).
-These edges will always biconnect all the vertices in $\mathcal{U}$ with each other, all the vertices of $S$ with each other, and all the vertices in $\mathcal{U}$ with all the vertices in $S$.
+Now, observe that $v_1$ and $v_2$ are only bi-connected to other vertices through bi-paths of length $1$, thus none of their incident edges can be removed.
+This implies that any bi-spanner must use at least these $2|V|-3 = 2n + 2m + 3$ edges (twice $|V|-1$, minus their common edge).
+These edges will always bi-connect all the vertices in $\mathcal{U}$ with each other, all the vertices of ${\cal S}$ with each other, and all the vertices in $\mathcal{U}$ with all the vertices in ${\cal S}$.